 When you add in the difficulty of scheduling a venue to coincide with family and friends arriving from out of town, the perfect time for a memorial service can be pretty tough to find.

-With cremation, you have plenty of time to juggle schedules, reserve a location, order the ideal cremation urn, and add special touches like this DIY blooming monogram centerpiece or the trendy and eco-friendly “living memorial” tribute.
+With cremation, you have plenty of time to juggle schedules, reserve a location, order the ideal cremation urn, and look into ways you can scatter the ashes or prepare a eco-friendly “living memorial” tribute.

 3. Cremation offers more options for final resting place